flashcordon/big-history/Systeme-Terre.md

 closing leaf stomata, leading to enhanced water- use efficiency67, which should relax water limitation to plant growth, particularly over semi- arid regions
-- rising CO2 is the dominant driver of vegetation greening, accounting for nearly 70% of global LAI trend since the 1980s
 - climate
 change, such as anthropogenic warming and regional trends in precipitation, is a dominant driver of greenness